Bruno Barbieri

-Bruno Barbieri (born 12 January 1962) is an Italian chef, restaurateur, writer and television personality.
+Bruno Barbieri (born 12 January 1962) is an Italian chef, restaurateur and television personality.

-Barbieri's restaurants won 7 Michelin Stars, which makes him one of the best-known chefs in Italy and the world.
-He is the author of popular Italian shows, including MasterChef Italy, and the Celebrity, Junior and All Stars versions with other popular television chefs, including Carlo Cracco, Antonino Cannavacciuolo, Joe Bastianich, Giorgio Locatelli, Alessandro Borghese, Lidia Bastianich and Antonia Klugmann.
-He is the creator of talent show Bruno Barbieri – 4 hotel, a spin-off of Alessandro Borghese – 4 ristoranti.
+Barbieri's restaurants won 7 Michelin stars, which makes him one of the best-known chefs in Italy and the world.
+He is the author of popular Italian shows, including MasterChef Italia, and the Celebrity, Junior and All Stars versions with other popular television chefs, including Carlo Cracco, Antonino Cannavacciuolo, Joe Bastianich, Giorgio Locatelli, Alessandro Borghese, Lidia Bastianich and Antonia Klugmann.
+He is the creator of the talent show Bruno Barbieri - 4 hotels, a spin-off of Alessandro Borghese - 4 ristoranti.

 Early life

-He was born in an Italian family, in Emilia-Romagna.
+Barbieri was born on 12 January 1962 in the municipality of Medicina, Emilia-Romagna.
 His father moved to Spain when Barbieri was 7 years old, and remained there for 15 years; his mother worked in the textile industry and transmitted him the passion for fashion, instead his grandmother transmitted him the passion for food and cuisine.
-He graduated at an hospitality vocational high school (istituto alberghiero) in Bologna.
+He graduated from a hospitality vocational high school (istituto alberghiero) in Bologna.

 Career

-In 1979 he worked as sous-chef on a cruise ship in order to discover different cuisines from different countries.
-A year and a half later he returned to Italy to work for restaurants on the Romagna coast as a chef de partie.

-After following advanced courses abroad he started working for the restaurant Locanda Solarola, in Castel Guelfo di Bologna.
-In two years the restaurant earned two Michelin stars.
+After following advanced courses abroad, he started working for the restaurant Locanda Solarola, in Castel Guelfo di Bologna.
+In two years, the restaurant earned two Michelin stars.
 He then worked for the restaurant Il Trigabolo, in Argenta, Emilia–Romagna, with chef and later friend Igles Corelli, assisted by Giacinto Rossetti and Mauro Gualandi.
-In this restaurant Barbieri cooked for Andy Warhol and during the 1990s the restaurant received two Michelin Stars.

-In 2002 he opened Arquade, a restaurant in Hotel Villa del Quar-Relais and Châteaux in San Pietro in Cariano, Veneto.
-In 2006 the restaurant received two Michelin stars and 3 Gambero Rosso "forks".
-He left the restaurant in July 2010, and moved to Brazil.
-In March 2012 he returns to Europe and opens the Cotidie restaurant in London, which he lands to chef Marco Tozzi in 2013 due to his excessive work activities.
-In 2016 he opened the restaurant Fourghetti, in Bologna, which he lands to Erik Lavacchielli in August 2020.
+In 2002, he opened Arquade, a restaurant in Hotel Villa del Quar-Relais and Châteaux in San Pietro in Cariano, Veneto.
+In 2006, the restaurant received two Michelin stars and 3 Gambero Rosso forchette ('forks').
+He left the restaurant in July 2010 and moved to Brazil.
+In March 2012, he returned to Europe and opened the Cotidie restaurant in London, which he lent to chef Marco Tozzi in 2013 due to his excessive work activities.
+In 2016, he opened the restaurant Fourghetti, in Bologna, which he lent to Erik Lavacchielli in August 2020.

 His books include one dedicated to gluten-free cuisine, written in 2007.
-He participates to many TV programs for Gambero Rosso Channel and collaborates with various radios.
-He is the author of successful cuisine series Masterchef Italia, which he has hosted since 2011 alongside other famous Italian chefs.
+He participates in many TV programmes for the Gambero Rosso Channel and collaborates with various radios.
+He is the author of the successful cuisine series MasterChef Italia, which he has hosted since 2011 alongside other famous Italian chefs.
 This show steeply escalated Barbieri's fame in the cultural landscape of Italy.
-Since 2018, he's been host of the show Bruno Barbieri – 4 Hotel.
+Since 2018, he's been host of the show Bruno Barbieri - 4 Hotel.